trustbloc/edv/README.md

 ## Limitations
 The following has not yet been implemented:
 * Service endpoint discovery
-* Index querying with the `has` keyword
 * Index querying with multiple name+value pairs (which is still a work in-progress in the [specification](https://identity.foundation/confidential-storage/))
 * Streams (also a work in-progress in the [specification](https://identity.foundation/confidential-storage/))

 ## Underlying Storage
 This EDV server is not by itself a database - a database provider must be chosen for it to work.
 This underlying database is used by the EDV server for storage of encrypted data.
-Currently, two database providers are supported:
+Currently, three database providers are supported:

+- MongoDB
-- CouchDB (Recommended)
+- CouchDB
-- In-memory storage*
+- In-memory storage

-&ast;Does not support encrypted indices or querying.

 See [here](docs/rest/edv_cli.md#edv-server-parameters) for information on how to choose the database provider.

 ## Extensions
-This EDV server implementation includes support for a number of optional features that, as of writing, are not in the specification (but have been requested).
+This EDV server implementation includes support for a number of optional features that, as of writing, are either recently added to the spec (and not in widespread use) or are features marked "at-risk".
 They are all disabled by default, but they can all be safely enabled without breaking any standard features.
 Non-extension-aware clients will still work seamlessly.
 See the [extensions documentation](docs/extensions.md) for more information.

 ## Documentation
 - [Build + BDD tests](docs/test/build.md)